MirrorChu/SUSTech-Project-Helper/README.md

 The frontend runs on 127.0.0.1:8080.
 You should use WebStorm for frontend development.
 The dependencies are now uploaded.
 Please unzip it in frontend yourself.

-The backend runs on 127.0.0.1:8080.
+The backend runs on 127.0.0.1:8000.
 You should use PyCharm for backend developement.
+The dependencies are installed through PIP.
+You should install them yourself.